 The bad news is that this fearsome creature is highly endangered and the good news is that your chances of running into one, accidentally, are quite low.

 Keep all hands and feet in the boat, kids!

-13. Biologists studying the Amazon River have a wicked sense of humour
+13. Biologists studying the region have a wicked sense of humour

 Scientists are indeed renowned for their quirky sense of humour, and it seems most of them work in the Amazon.
 Some of the most unusual animals to see in the Amazon include the Jesus Christ Lizard (yes, it walks on water), the Prince Charles Stream Tree Frog in Ecuador (apparently named after the Prince’s rainforest conservation efforts), the Vampire Fish (those fangs are real!) and the Peanut Head Bug.
 Read more about the Top 10 Animals to Spot in the Amazon.

 14. Thrill-seeking daredevils surf the Amazon at select times of year

 Pororoca is the name given to a spectacular tidal-wave phenomenon (tidal bore) that occurs in the Amazon River delta during select full moons about 2-3 times a year.
 In these unique circumstances, the ocean tide manages to beat the Amazon River flow, causing colossal (and backwards) tidal waves that can travel up to 800km inland.
 An annual surfing championship has been running here for the last 20 years.

 15. The Amazon River and its entire ecosystem are facing their biggest threat yet